 The other tools in the organisation’s communication mix are: the website, the members’ personal environment on the website, social media, letters, the offline members’ magazine (4x per year), brochures, flyers, the Webcast, the Web forum, the Spieracademie (e-learning), personal contact, contact via telephone and gatherings (circa ninety per year), including the annual convention Spierziektecongres.

 The hyperpersonalisation of Contact Digitaaal through careful segmentation

 The segmentation and personalisation work as follows: by creating an account on the website, you can complete your profile by listing your diagnosis and interests such as nutrition, finances, upbringing or heart problems.
 There are fifty-three topics to choose from and it is possible to change your selections as you go from being a follower to a subscriber and a member, for example because the state of your disease advances.
 The organisation has a library’s worth of digital documentation, such as articles that have previously appeared in paper newsletters.

-“A million variants of each newsletter are automatically generated for individual members, subscribers and followers (Erik van Uden – head of communication)”
+“We can automatically generate one million variants per newsletter for our target audiences: individual members, subscribers or followers (Erik van Uden – head of communications)”

 The best scoring article is shown in the subject line

 Interest tags are attached to each article, e.g. “heart problems,” “region,” “diagnosis,” neuromuscular disease “G and B” or “people in a wheelchair.”
 The CMS then assigns a weighting to each tag.
 The articles are filtered and sorted using an algorithm (for which the input of a documentalist was used).
 The association’s custom-made CRM plays an important role in this.
 Everyone (followers, subscribers and members) then receives a personalised newsletter that automatically contains their ten most relevant articles.
 Each article is rated on certain values (via the CMS) and the best-scoring article is shown first.
 The title of that specific article is also shown in the newsletter’s subject line.